MylesJarvis/Lagrange/_posts/2020-02-23-why-I-want-a-personal-site.md

 tags: [documentation]
 ---

-Aside from getting hold of this *awesome* domain name...
+Aside from getting hold of this *incredible* domain name...

 I'm beginning my journey into the world of Agile within government.
 I want to document some of my findings and how I'm trying to make government services work for everyone.